Skip to content

 • MaxRelayStateLength Maximum length (in UTF-8 bytes) of the RelayState parameter.
 Defaults to 80.

-RelayState is an opaque string that an SP includes in its AuthnRequest to preserve application state — typically the URL the user originally requested — across the SSO round-trip.
-IdentityServer echoes it back unchanged so the SP can redirect the user to the right page after authentication.
-The SAML specification recommends keeping RelayState short; this limit enforces that guidance.
+RelayState is an opaque string that an SP may include in its AuthnRequest to preserve application state across the SSO round-trip.
+IdentityServer echoes it back unchanged so the SP can keep state that it needs for processing after authentication.
+The SAML specification mandates that RelayState MUST NOT exceed 80 bytes in length; this limit enforces that requirement.
 See RelayState for more context.

 The default DefaultClaimMappings dictionary maps common OIDC claim types to SAML 2.0 attribute names: